-Red Dead Redemption was a phenomenal open world game for its time, and is one of few games that has stood the test of time, so it should come as no surprise that Red Dead Redemption 2 has set a new standard for open world games.
+Red Dead Redemption was a phenomenal adventure game and Rockstar is renowned as experts when it comes to creating sprawling open-world titles, so it should come as no surprise that Red Dead Redemption 2 has set a new standard for the genre.

-The open world of Red Dead Redemption 2 is sprawling and varied, but it’s the finer details of the open world that make it feel dynamic and lived-in.
-You can have impromptu conversations with passers-by, intimidate witnesses to crimes to avoid becoming wanted and, when you want a little R&R, you have can hunt over 200 species of animal, go fishing or play dominoes with other gang members at camp.
+The open-world of Red Dead Redemption 2 is sprawling and varied, but it’s the finer details that make it feel dynamic and lived-in.
+You can have impromptu conversations with passers-by, intimidate witnesses to crimes to avoid becoming wanted and when you want a little R&R, you have can hunt over 200 species of animal, go fishing or play dominoes or cards with a variety of Wild West friends.

-We’ve been stopped by outlaws trying to rob us, we’ve helped a woman being attacked in her home, we’ve helped convicts escape prison carts and more – all while randomly exploring the open world out-of-mission.
+While playing, we’ve been stopped by outlaws trying to rob us, we’ve helped a woman being attacked in her home, we’ve helped convicts escape prison carts and more – all while randomly exploring the scenic countryside between missions.

 Metro Exodus is the third and final instalment of the hugely popular Metro series, and it's safe to say that it's the best to date.
 Exodus sees Artyom and the Spartan Rangers ditch the dark, dank Metro system to embark on a cross-country mission with the aim of finding other explorers and settling down somewhere safe.
 Of course, being a Metro game, it doesn't quite go to plan.

 It's the first in the series to offer an open-world format, with four unique environments full of post-apocalyptic points of interest and, of course, dangerous mutated animals to avoid.
-But despite offering several open world areas to explore, Metro Exodus doesn't lose that panicked, claustrophobic feel that is so synonymous with the series.
+But despite offering up all of that open space to explore, Metro Exodus doesn't lose that panicked, claustrophobic feel that is so synonymous with the series.